Now is the perfect time to start thinking about your pregnancy diet

 Health problems such as gestational diabetes, iodine deficiency, anaemia, preeclampsia, high blood pressure and hyperemesis gravidarum are just a few common issues pregnant mums-to-be can experience.

-Occasionally what you’re eating can play a large part in feeling better and easing or managing symptoms – visit our pregnancy complications page for more information.
+Occasionally what you’re eating may play a large part in feeling better and easing or managing symptoms – visit our pregnancy complications page for more information.